Super Star Wars: The Empire Strikes Back

 The entire game pretty much drags along, scraping the bottom of the film can for levels and material, until the Main Event – your fight with Darth Vader.
 Everyone who picked this game up was probably aching with anticipation at fighting Vader as a boss in an awesome lightsaber duel for the ages.
 The kind of deal where you would pause the game, call all your friends up, and simply announce “Dude.
 Vader.”
 They would all immediately know to rush down to your place, crowd around the TV in anticipation, and watch you leap around, fling sparks when your sabers clash, and break shit as you rumble back and forth through Cloud City.

-Well, as if to prove how out of touch the developers were, the final fight is actually the easiest part of the game.
+Well, as a final middle finger, the final fight is actually the easiest part of the game.
 That’s right; what you would expect to be the hardest test of wills and skills against the baddest character in the films is, in fact, the simplest pissant boss fight you may ever encounter.
 All Vader does is move forward while pinwheeling his lightsaber, then he reverses his move.
 All you have to do is block and then nick him on his way back, or simply hang back at the edge of the screen and use the saber throw force power, if you were able to find it.
-It’s a final “fuck you” from a game that was shaping up to be a disappointment anyway.
+Repeat until the credits.

-The only thing that can possibly save Super Empire is the inclusion of level passwords; a feature sorely missed in the first game.
+The inclusion of level passwords almost automatically makes Super Empire better than the first game.
 You at least can attempt to struggle through the game at your own pace.
 A couple of difficulty levels also help out, though the distinction between them isn’t very apparent.
 “Easy” is still Hard, and “Jedi” is mostly impossible.
 It’s a fairly fun game at times, it’s just too bad that it decided to focus more on kicking you ‘tween the legs at every opportunity.
 Hard to recommend unless you’re on some hell-bent quest to play all the games in the trilogy, or are into masochism.

 Looks impressive, sounds impressive.
 Or should I say, “moo kessick.”